aaronrussell/gambit-tests/README.md

 See [Github repo](https://github.com/aaronrussell/jcolour) and [documentation](http://aaronrussell.github.io/jcolour/).

 For this task I've discovered the mix function isn't 100% accurate.
-I tried mixing blue (#0000ff) with yellow (#00ffff) expecting green (#00ff00).
-In fact jColour returns a very slightly different hex (#007fff).
+I tried mixing blue (#0000ff) with yellow (#00ffff) expecting grey (#808080).
+In fact jColour returns a very slightly different hex (#7f7f7f).
 I put this difference down to JavaScript float rounding issue.
 As I wrote this code in 2011, I'm not going to fix it now.

 I could have written a simple function that does exactly as requested, but I figured you'd be more interested in seeing the full jColour library as it shows a much broader understanding of how colours can be manipulated with JavaScript (ignoring the fact there's a rounding error in there somewhere).